5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 # Using unsupported Board-IDs with macOS 11.3 and newer

-A set of Booter and Kernel patches lifted from OCLP which allow installing, booting and updating macOS Monterey on otherwise unsupported Board-IDs/CPUs.
+OpenCore Legacy Patcher (OCLP) contains Booter and Kernel patches which allow installing, booting and updating macOS Monterey on otherwise unsupported Board-IDs/CPUs.
+Although OCLP's primary aim is to run OpenCore and install macOS on legacy Macs, you can utilize these patches on regular Hackintoshes as well.

 ## Use Cases
 1. Installing, running and updating macOS Monterey and newer on systems with unsupported CPUs and their respective SMBIOS.